Aurora Regional Fire Museum

 The Aurora Regional Fire Museum is located in Aurora’s old Central Fire Station.
 Open to the public, the museum features a variety of interactive exhibits designed to educate and inspire.

 The fire museum is a perfect day out with the family.
-Admission is $3 for children/$5 for adults.
+Admission is $5 for ages 3 and up.

 David L. Pierce Art and History Center

 20 E. Downer Pl.

 Aurora Historical Society: (630) 906-0650

 Aurora Public Art: (630) 256-3340